steffano-da-cruz/steffano-da-cruz/README.md

 - My main objective is to become full stack, for this reason, I'm studying tirelessly
 - I'm reaching fluency in English, it means I dominate the language pretty well
 - All my projects are in English because I feel really comfortable with the language
-- I started programming in 2022 and I've never stopped.
-I fell in love with technology!
+- I started programming in 2022 and I fell in love with technology!

 ## 🛠️ Technologies I'm engaging more lately
 ![HTML5](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)